infracost/docs/docs/iac_tools/terraform_cloud_enterprise.md

 Please email [hello@infracost.io](mailto:hello@infracost.io) if you'd like to get access to the beta program.

 To setup the integration:
-1. [Generate](https://dashboard.infracost.io/tfcSignup) your unique Infracost hook endpoint URL and HMAC key.
-If you already have an Infracost API key, you can re-use that.
+1. [Generate](https://dashboard.infracost.io/tfcSignup) a unique Infracost hook endpoint URL and HMAC key.
+These will be used in the next step.
 2. Follow the [instructions for configuring a Run Task](https://www.terraform.io/docs/cloud/workspaces/run-tasks.html#configuring-a-run-task) in Terraform Cloud.
 There are two steps you need to do: setup the integration, and enable it in your workspaces.
 3. After you've setup the integration, and enabled it on one or more of your workspaces, your runs will show the Infracost run task output.

-Unlike other CI/CD integrations, pull request comments are not created by this integration; please create a GitHub issue or contact us if you're interested in that.
+Notes: As this integration is directly within Terraform Cloud, three things are not supported yet: pull request comments are not created; multiple currencies are not supported; the usage-file is not supported.
+Please create a GitHub issue or contact us if you're interested in these features.

 <img src={useBaseUrl("img/screenshots/tfc_integration.png")} alt="Infracost running as a Run Task" width="550px" />